CarolPachar/CarolPachar.github.io/_posts/2025-12-02-The-Normalization-Advantage.md

 ## Similarity Graphs

 A similarity graph is a node-link diagram in which nodes are laid out according to their similarity.
-The more similar two nodes are to each other, the closer they appear in the diagram.
+The more similar two nodes are to each other, the closer they appear in the diagram (Hammad et al., 2020, p.
+36).
-Often, similarity is a function of the edges, that is, strongly connected nodes are attracted to each other.
-There are different variants of Similarity Graphs, which differ in what nodes and edges represent and how similarity is defined (Hammad et al., 2020).
+Often, similarity is a function of the edges, that is, strongly connected nodes are attracted to each other (Hammad et al., 2020, p.
+36).
+There are different variants of similarity graphs, which differ in what nodes and edges represent and how similarity is defined (Hammad et al., 2020, p.
+36).

 ![]

 ## A Laplacian Matrix
 The main tool of spectral clustering are laplacian matrices.
 There is a whole field that's dedicated to studying these matrices, called spectral graph theory (Luxburg, 2007, p.
 397).

-A laplacian matrix is defined as a matrix that is diagnolly dominant, contains non-positive off-diagnol entries, and is symmetric (Spielman, 2017).
+A laplacian matrix is defined as a matrix that is diagnolly dominant, contains non-positive off-diagnol entries, and is symmetric (Spielman, 2017, 29:59).
 ![]